hats-finance/hats-contracts/docs/roles.md

 - can call `committeeCheckIn`  to claim it's role - only after the committee has checked in, deposits to the vault are enabled
 - can call `setCommittee` - set new committee address.
 Can be called by existing committee if it had checked in, or by the governance otherwise.
 - can call `submitClaim` - submit a claim for a bounty payout
-- can call `setPoolWithdrawalFee` - set the fee for withdrawals from the pool
+- can call `setWithdrawalFee` - set the fee for withdrawals from the vault

 ## `HatVaults.feeSetter`

 - set to `HATTimeLockController`
-- can call `setPoolWithdrawalFee` (set the fee for withdrawals from the pool)
+- can call `setWithdrawalFee` (set the fee for withdrawals from the vault)

 ## `RewardController.owner`